techiediaries/techiediaries/_posts/2019/Angular/2019-7-01-angular-lazy-load-module-example.md

 > Note: The routing module file should be automatically created by the CLI if you opted for automtically adding routing in your project, otherwise you need to create it manually and add the required code for setting up the router.

-## Configuring Routes in your Feature Module
+## Configuring Routes in your Angular Feature Module

 After configuring the route to lazy-load your feature module, you'll next need to add routing to the various components of the `admin` module which needs to have its own  routes seprated from the main routing module that resides in the `src/app/app-routing.module.ts` file.